johnstaveley/RaspberryPiControl/README.md

-# RaspberryPiControl
+# Raspberry Pi Control

-This project is to control a 4 relay header board on a Raspberry Pi from a remote web page.
+This project is to control various hardware on a Raspberry Pi from a remote web page.
+Hardware includes:
+* A 4 relay header board to control a lamp and solenoid
+* LCD Display
+* 16 PWM Devices including continuous and angular servos

 ## Setup